mckunkel/clas12docs/OfflineSoftware/source/io/introduction_OLD.rst

 	 event.appendBanks(bankhits,bankclust);
    }

 This code will create a bank section "HTCCRec::hits" with 6 rows.
-To change the values of the columnt in the banks use functions set<type>(column_name,row,value), interface is the same as in jython case.
+To change the values of the column in the banks use functions set<type>(column_name,row,value), interface is the same as in jython case.
 So setInt("nphe",0,25) will set the number of photo-electrons for row 0 to 25.